About the Store

 How big is your store?
 What do you carry?

 Our store is 3,000 square feet of hobby goodness, including radio controlled cars, trucks, boats, helicopters, airplanes and accessories.
-We also carry plastic and wood models, model trains, art supplies, science kits, model rocketry supplies, dollhouse miniatures, beanie babies, puzzles, coin and stamp collecting supplies, slot cars, and sundry other items.
+We also carry plastic and wood models, model trains, art supplies, science kits, model rocketry supplies, candles, beanie babies, puzzles, coin and stamp collecting supplies, slot cars, and sundry other items.

 Why should I buy from you!?
 You're too expensive!
 I can find this thing cheaper online!